Terza369/iwi-test-app/README.md

 This is a geolocation test API for Iwi mobile app.
-It is built using Node.js, Express, MySQL and Here third party geolocation services API.
+It was built using Node.js, Express, MySQL and Here geolocation services API.

 API and database are hosted by Heroku.